midasit-dev/moaui/packages/vertices/README.md

 <h1 align="center">moaui-vertices</h1>

 <p align="center">
   The Vertice Library extracts vertices based on size information.
-The coordinate system used starts from the top-left corner of the browser window, with the origin point of each vertex being the **bottom-left** corner of the shape.
+The coordinate system used starts from the origin.
 </p>

 <p align="center">